jrie/kisslib/README.md

 ## Where does it work? - Tested working on...
-* Debian Sid/Unstable and Stretch/Testing "kisslib" binary (Tested 28.12.2016)
+* Debian Sid/Unstable and Stretch/Testing "kisslib" binary (Tested 18.01.2017)
-* Debian Jessie/Stable requires "kisslib-jessie" or related "kisslib-jessie.c" due to earlier library versions (Tested 28.12.2016)
+* Debian Jessie/Stable requires "kisslib-jessie" (Tested 18.01.2017)
 * Fedora Workstation 25 - and can run with the "kisslib" binary (Tested 29.12.2016)
 * CentOS 7 using "kisslib-jessie" and related files (Tested 29.12.2016)
 * openSuse Tumbleweed (Tested 18.01.2017)
 * Sparky linux using "kisslib" binary (Tested 30.12.2016)
 * Ubuntu 16.10 (Yakkety Yak) "kisslib" binary - there are known issues (Tested 18.01.2017)
-* Arch OS "kisslib" binary (Tested 16.01.2017)
+* Arch OS "kisslib" binary (Tested 18.01.2017)
 * your favourite Linux distro here! (please get in touch and I try to test it if it runs on your flavour)